cmbrauch/Portfolio/README.md

 ## Known Bugs

-_It has shown that not all tools on styles.css seem to be working._
+_It has shown that not all tools on styles.css seem to be working._ **CORRECTED**

-_It has shown that while styles.css works in preview in VS Code, it does not work using a github preview, implying that there are underlying issues with likely the location of styles.css in the github folder._
+_It has shown that while styles.css works in preview in VS Code, it does not work using a github preview, implying that there are underlying issues with likely the location of styles.css in the github folder._ **CORRECTED**

 _In attempts to fix the styles.css, I finally centered my images, only to push my numbers push all the way left._
+**CORRECTED**

 ## Contact Information
 Please contact the author with questions, comments, or concerns